- Our school dental program

 Find out more about how healthy food and regular brushing are important for good dental health.

 Sometimes, we may refer children to dentists in private practice.
-This is for preventative and restorative services that are normally provided by a dental therapist.
+This is for preventative and restorative services that are normally provided by one of our oral health professionals.

 We'll only cover services: